-The side airbag also poses risks.
+A side airbag also poses risks.
 If any part of a larger child's body is in the path of a deploying side airbag, the child could receive possibly serious injuries.
 Of course, children vary widely.
-And while age may be one indicator of when a child can safely ride in the front.
-There are other important factors you should consider.
+And while age may be one indicator of when a child can safely ride in front, there are other important factors you should consider.